ayushi17-10/Retail_Order_DA/README.md

 # Retail_Order_DA
 🛒 Retail Orders Analysis Project
 📌 Overview
-This project focuses on analyzing and visualizing retail orders using SQL for data cleaning and querying, and Python (Pandas, Matplotlib, Seaborn) for data manipulation and visualization.
+This project focuses on analyzing and visualizing retail orders using SQL for data cleaning and querying, and Python (Pandas, Kaggle, Sqlalchemy) for data manipulation .
 The goal is to extract meaningful insights from the raw order data to support business decision-making in a retail environment.

 🗂️ Project Structure
 kotlin